Reviewed – May, 2026

 Monitor the performance of the ERP system after implementation – this will help you to identify any problems and make necessary adjustments.

-• An inflexible interface that cannot connect your front-office, back-office, field, and remote employees.
+- An inflexible interface that cannot connect your front-office, back-office, field, and remote employees.

-• Inefficiency and decreased profitability.
+- Inefficiency and decreased profitability.

-• Security/compliance issues and extended downtime.
+- Security/compliance issues and extended downtime.

-• An overall inability to flex with the times.
+- An overall inability to flex with the times.

 However, an ERP system can alleviate all of these concerns.
 You can expect:

-• Streamlined operations.
+- Streamlined operations.

-• Easy-to-use functionality.
+- Easy-to-use functionality.

-• A real-time view of your business anytime and anywhere on any device.
+- A real-time view of your business anytime and anywhere on any device.

-• A secure platform that can easily adapt to your company’s ever-changing needs.
+- A secure platform that can easily adapt to your company’s ever-changing needs.

 ERP implementation FAQs

-1. How long does ERP implementation typically take?
-Most ERP implementations are completed, from planning to having a fully operational system, in six months to one year.
-Completion times can vary depending on the ERP solution and vendor.
+Most ERP implementations are completed, from planning to a fully operational system, in six months to one year.
+Completion times vary depending on the size of the business, the scope of the rollout, the ERP solution, and the vendor.
+Cloud deployments generally move faster than on-premises projects because there is no hardware to provision and less custom code to manage.

-1. What kind of training and support should be provided to employees during ERP implementation?
-Complete training and support should be provided by the ERP vendor and/or ERP partner.
-Each person who will be using the system should receive hands-on training as well as online and partner support after go-live.
-Depending on the ERP solution you choose, training may or may not be included in the initial cost and is an important consideration before signing an ERP contract.
+Complete training and support should be provided by the ERP vendor and the ERP implementation partner.
+Every user should receive hands-on training tailored to their role, plus online resources and partner support after go-live.
+Depending on the ERP solution, training may or may not be included in the initial cost, so confirm what is covered before signing an ERP contract.

 Conclusion

 An ERP implementation is a time-intensive, expensive process.
 Before embarking on an ERP implementation journey, you must be prepared for the challenges that await but recognize that the many benefits the right ERP solution delivers, including increased efficiency, happier employees, and more satisfied customers, makes it all worth it.
-Now is the time to review the stages of ERP implementation, find the perfect ERP solution for you, and take the first step to ERP implementation success.
+Now is the time to review the stages of ERP implementation, find the perfect ERP solution for you, and take the first step to implementation success.

-• An ERP solution connects businesses end-to-end, helping them automate manuals tasks, consolidate all inventory, product, manufacturing, distribution, and project-related information, and find success in the digital economy.
+- An ERP solution connects businesses end-to-end, helping them automate manuals tasks, consolidate all inventory, product, manufacturing, distribution, and project-related information, and find success in the digital economy.
 To enjoy these benefits, businesses must complete the ERP implementation process.

-• Ultimately, you and your team will need to carefully research your ERP solution options, make an informed ERP decision, and fully commit to the ERP system implementation.
+- Ultimately, you and your team will need to carefully research your ERP solution options, make an informed ERP decision, and fully commit to the ERP system implementation.
 And when you do these things, you’ll find that the benefits of undergoing an ERP implementation far outweigh the challenges.

 “Most people told us it would take about nine months to go live from when you start the process.
 It was amazing.
 Within five months we were live.
 [Acumatica] has a great platform and a great system that helped us go so fast.” – Sendy Stern, Chief Technology Officer, Fabuwood